Region: Lombardy - Italy

 Bergamo is one of 4 Italian cities (along with Ferrara, Lucca and Grosseto), whose old town is completely surrounded by walls which, in turn, have kept intact their original appearance over the centuries.

 The best known and frequented part of Bergamo Alta is Old Town Square, With the Contarini Fountain, the Palazzo della Ragione Civic Tower (Called the "Campanone"), which still today at 22 100 body shots - those who in the past announced the nocturnal closing of the gates of the Venetian walls - and other buildings that surround it on all sides.

 Impressive, opposite the Palazzo della Ragione, the big white building New Palace hosting the Angelo Mai Library.

-On the south side of Old Town Square are the cathedral Colleoni Chapel architect Giovanni Antonio Amadeo with the funeral monuments to the leader Bartolomeo Colleoni and his daughter Medea, the Baptistery and on Basilica of Santa Maria Maggiore.
+On the south side of Old Town Square are the Duomo Colleoni Chapel architect Giovanni Antonio Amadeo with the funeral monuments to the leader Bartolomeo Colleoni and his daughter Medea, the Baptistery and on Basilica of Santa Maria Maggiore.

 The latter church, town, not the diocese, inside bears the signs of the various architectural periods that have occurred since its construction.